guillp/requests_oauth2client/README.md

 - optionally, the issuer identifier, if your AS uses [Issuer Identification](https://www.rfc-editor.org/rfc/rfc9207.html).

-You can declare those URIs when initializing your `OAuth2Client` instance, or you can [use the AS discovery endpoint](#initializing-an-oauth2client-from-a-discovery-document) to initialize those URLs automatically.
-Then you can generate valid Authorization Requests by calling the method `.authorization_request()`, with the request specific parameters, such as `scope`, `state`, `nonce` as parameter:
+You can declare those URIs when initializing your [OAuth2Client] instance, or you can [use the AS discovery endpoint](#initializing-an-oauth2client-from-a-discovery-document) to initialize those URLs automatically.
+Then you can generate valid Authorization Requests by calling the method `OAuth2Client.authorization_request()`, with the request specific parameters, such as `scope`, `state`, `nonce` as parameter:

 ```python